cap-js/docs/node.js/queue.md

 cds.queued(srv).flush()
 ```

-Once a message has been successfully processed, it will trigger the `<event>/#succeeded` handlers.
+Once a message has been successfully processed, it triggers the `<event>/#succeeded` handlers.

 ```js
 srv.after('someEvent/#succeeded', (data, req) => {